peterparkedcar165/minecraft_mod_ideas/README.md

 💧 Water Pulse: Unleash a bubble (cube) that remains and entraps hostiles.

-💧 Rain Dance: Turns the world rainy.
-Announce in chat, turns it rainy for 4 minutes.
-Cooldown is 8 minutes.
+💧 Rain Dance: Give Rain Dance effect to self for 4 minutes.
+During that time, if in Overworld, constant rain.
+Once effect ends, goes immediately to Sunny, even if it was thundering.

-💧 Whirlpool: Shoot a big bubble projectile, that bursts into a vortex of bubbles, luring enemies in and damaging them over time.
+💧 Whirlpool: Summon a bubble vortex on self, draws in enemies and entraps them while damaging them.

 🍀 Absorb: